Evgenykf/manual-qa-portfolio/README.md

 ## About

 I'm learning manual QA testing with the goal of moving into Automation and eventually DevOps.
-This repository documents my practice on [XQA.io](https://xqa.io), a QA training sandbox, as well as hands-on API testing in Postman, where I test individual UI components, full forms, connected user flows, REST APIs, and WebSocket connections, design test cases, write automated checks, and report bugs the way I would on a real project.
+This repository documents my practice on [XQA.io](https://xqa.io), a QA training sandbox, as well as hands-on API testing in Postman and SQL practice in PostgreSQL, where I test individual UI components, full forms, connected user flows, REST APIs, and WebSocket connections, design test cases, write automated checks, query databases, and report bugs the way I would on a real project.

 ## Testing Approach